PatGousseau/TaskDetection/README.md

 ![alt text](Widget.png)

-As you hover over the timeline, it displays the time, duration and the tokens that represent the task worked on.
+As you hover over the timeline, it displays the time at which the task began and ended as well as the duration and the tokens that represent the task worked on.
+In the above screenshot, I'm hovering my mouse over the larger dark purple task and can easily determine that from 13:44 to 13:58 I was reading the microsoft documentation for the DateTime Struct.
+Note that tasks of the same colour represents the same task.

 ## Description of Algorithm